mocanxi/mocanxi.github.io/_includes/posts/2017-07-12-upgrading-eleme-to-pwa/en.md

 But wait, why is there still a bunch of guiltily parser-blocking scripts?
 Are them all `async`?
 OK, ok.
 For historical reasons, we do keep some parser-blocking scripts, like [lib-flexible](https://github.com/amfe/lib-flexible), we couldn't get rid of it without a huge refactoring.
 But most of these blocking scripts are in fact `defer`.
 We expected that they can be executed after parsing and in order, however the profile kinda slap on my face. :(

-Remember I said I would talk about one issue of `defer` previously?
+Remember I said I would talk  one issue of `defer` previously?
 Yes, that's it.
 I have had a [conversation](https://twitter.com/Huxpro/status/859842124849827841) with [Jake Archibald](https://twitter.com/jaffathecake) and it turns out it might be a bug of Chrome when the deferred scripts are fully cached.
 [Vote it at crbug](https://bugs.chromium.org/p/chromium/issues/detail?id=717979)!

 Similar improvements can be seen from Lighthouse (Under same server and network environment).
 A Pro Tip is you should always use lighthouse in a variable controlling approach.